rclone/rclone/docs/content/overview.md

 Some remotes allow files to be uploaded without knowing the file size in advance.
 This allows certain operations to work without spooling the file to local disk first, e.g. `rclone rcat`.

+### MultithreadUpload ###

+Some remotes allow transfers to the remote to be sent as chunks in parallel.
+If this is supported then rclone will use multi-thread copying to transfer files much faster.

 ### LinkSharing ###